toshitehdev/greenfield-docs/src/guide/greenfield-blockchain/run-node/become-testnet-validator.md

 - RAM: 8 GB
 - HDD/SDD: 1 TB
 - Bandwidth: 1 MB/s
-- Slashing details: No slashing will occur for nodes in the testnet.
+- Slashing details: No slashing will occur for validator in the testnet so far, but will enable it short future.

 ## Setting up Validator Node